-Ian Russell.
+lan Russell.
 Director

 lan is resident in the UK and is a qualified accountant.
-He was Finance Director and then CEO of Scottish Power plc and spent eight years as Finance Director at HSBC Asset Management.
-He is currently the Chairman of Johnston Press plc and a non-executive director of British Polythene Industries plc, Mercantile Investment Trust plc and British Assets Trust plc.
-Ian was previously a nonexecutive director of The Scottish Investment Trust plc.
+He was Finance Director and then CEO of Scottish Power plc and spent eight years as Finance Director at HSBC Asset Management in Hong Kong and London.
+He is currently the lan was previously a non-executive director of The Scottish Investment Trust plc.